Meet the Staff

 Director, The Center for Jewish Living and The David H. Sonabend Center for Israel

-Rabbi Abigail Treu comes to JCC Manhattan from the National Ramah Commission, where she built an alumni and community network engaging thousands of Ramah alumni and friends as Director of Strategic Advancement and Reshet Ramah.
+Rabbi Abigail Treu comes to the Marlene Meyerson JCC Manhattan from the National Ramah Commission, where she built an alumni and community network engaging thousands of Ramah alumni and friends as Director of Strategic Advancement and Reshet Ramah.
 She previously served as a Rabbinic Fellow at The Jewish Theological Seminary teaching, writing, and leading High Holiday services, as well as in a number of development roles.
 Abby has served on the board of Big Tent Judaism, working to build Jewish communities welcoming to all kinds of Jewish families, as well as on the Women’s Committee of the Rabbinical Assembly, and is an alumna of the Clergy Training Program of the Institute for Jewish Spirituality.
 In 2005 she co-authored, with Dov Peretz Elkins, The Bible’s Top 50 Ideas, and she has written a number of articles and op-eds.
 An avid knitter and yoga enthusiast, she lives in Manhattan with her husband and three children.

 Susie Kessler, Program Director of Makom

 Former coordinator of the National Center for Jewish Healing, Susie brings knowledge of spiritual support and Jewish wisdom to all of her program areas.
 Her passion is helping people grow and heal from the inside-out by uncovering and exploring their spiritual journey as well as teaching techniques and practices that can help them find their deepest connection to themselves, to each other and to the Divine.
 It is her belief that this kind of growth is the fertile ground that allows for true social change.
 Susie has been a member of the Upper West Side Jewish Community for over 40 years and a member of the JCC staff since the building opened.